 And with stunning city views, beautiful fall foliage, and a “village-like atmosphere” you won’t even feel like you’re in NYC.

-A beloved annual tradition, the pumpkin patch will offer tens of thousands of ripe, small and medium-sized gourds that visitors can hand-pick and take home!
+A beloved annual tradition, the pumpkin patch will offer over 10,000 pumpkins of all shapes and sizes that visitors can hand-pick and take home!

-Any pumpkins left over at the end of Pumpkin Point will be composted on the Island’s composting center or donated to local food pantries.
+Any pumpkins left over at the end of Pumpkin Point will be composted on the Island’s composting center.

 Also published on Medium.